LA SCCC Charity List - 2025:

 www.ip-no.org 504-943-1902

-IPNO frees innocent people sentenced to life in prison and those serving unjust sentences and supports their re-entry in the world after their release.
+IPNO frees innocent people sentenced to life in prison and those serving unjust sentences at no cost to clients or their families.

 Regions served: 2, 3, 4